mconfalonieri/external-dns-hetzner-webhook/README.md

 # ExternalDNS - UNOFFICIAL Hetzner Webhook

 > [!IMPORTANT]
-> Support for the legacy DNS is going to be discontinued by Hetzner in May 2026.
+> Support for the legacy DNS system is going to be discontinued by Hetzner in
-> The legacy provider will be pulled from this provider in version **v1.0.0**.
+> May 2026.
+For this reason the legacy DNS provider will be deleted in version
+> **v1.0.0**, which will be released in June, and only the new Cloud provider
+> will be available.
+>
-> No new features will be added to the legacy DNS driver and only important
+> For the time being no new features will be added to the legacy DNS driver and
-> bugfixes will be backported.
+> only important bugfixes will be backported.

 > [!NOTE]
 > The latest version is **v0.12.0**.